polina-tsvilodub/LLM_link/README.md

 **Deadline: 01.09.2023, Countdown: 17 Days**

 Today to u.
-14 Days: Make a concrete plan about which phenomena we are going to investigate and start a scratch for scripts (i.e. set up methods)
+15 Days: Make a concrete plan about which phenomena we are going to investigate and start a scratch for scripts (i.e. set up methods)

+Until 13 Days: First data.

-Until 14 Days: First draft of manuscript
+Until 10 Days: First draft of manuscript.

-Until 10 Days: Send a manuscript to Michael, and schedule a meeting with Michael Until 7 Days: Meet with Michael
+Until 10 Days: Send a manuscript to Michael, and schedule a meeting with Michael

+Until 7 Days: Meet with Michael